BurdetteLamar/AboutRuby/core/Hash/markdown.md

 each → an_enumerator
 ```

-Calls the given block with each key-value pair, returning the hash itself:
+Calls the given block with each key-value pair, returning <tt>self</tt>:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}